 “The students are at the center of the classroom and it is the teacher’s role to connect them to the content of the class.”
-Gretchen Irvine came to Augsburg College in 1993.
+Gretchen Irvine came to Augsburg University in 1993.
 Her philosophy for education is that classrooms need to have active engagement, such as small groups, cooperative learning, problem solving continuous assessment and relevant work.

 “I believe in using the community as a research tool and bringing the community into the classroom through resource speakers.
 Respect for the unique characteristic of each student is essential.
 The teacher needs to get his/her head up to understand the big pictures.”